What is a fractional CTO? A guide for SME owners

 What is a fractional CTO?

 A fractional CTO is a senior technology leader who provides CTO-level oversight and execution to a business on a part-time basis.
-The fractional model is the standard structure for SMEs between £500k and £5m revenue that need technology leadership but cannot justify a full-time hire at £180k to £250k per year.
+The fractional model is the standard structure for SMEs between £500k and £5m in revenue that need technology leadership but cannot justify a full-time hire at £180k to £250k per year.
+The deliverable is made decisions and built systems, not reports.

 How does a fractional CTO differ from a part-time CTO?

-A part-time CTO is typically an employee who works reduced hours.
-A fractional CTO is a professional who works across multiple clients simultaneously, bringing cross-business pattern recognition that a part-time employee cannot.
+A part-time CTO is usually an employee who works reduced hours.
+A fractional CTO works across multiple clients at once, which brings cross-business pattern recognition that a single-employer part-timer cannot.
 The fractional model also means no recruitment cost, no notice period, and no equity required.

 Related implementation paths